OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/ProcessRasterGraph/ProcessRasterGraph.md

 Example Raster Graph (<a href="../ProcessRasterGraph_ExampleGraph.png">see full-size image</a>)
 </p>**

-General concepts related to a raster graph are as follows.
+General concepts related to a single time series raster graph are as follows.
 These concepts may or may not be handled similarly in other software.
 The TSTool design provides custom handling of time series whereas other time series may not handle time series intricacies such as leap year.